RemusCourtenay/760-Replay-Strategies/README.md

 use the default neural network and artist and run the tests with 1000 memories per task and 10 epochs (as defined by the script parameters).

+Further explanation of each parameter will be discussed below:

+### Neural Network

+Currently available options:
+- DefaultNeuralNetwork()

+The default class is a 6 layer CNN with two convolutional layers, a pooling layer, a flattening layer, and two dense layers.
+It uses the 'adam optimizer', calculates predictions as well as the history, and saves log data to the logs file.
+It takes the following optional arguments:
+- num_filters_1 = 4 : The number of filters in the initial convolutional layer
+- kernel_size_1 = (5, 5) : The shape of the kernel in the first convolutional layer
+- input_shape = (28, 28, 1) : The shape of the inputs (generally images)
+- max_pooling_shape = (2, 2) : The shape of the MaxPooling2D layer
+- num_filters_2 = 8 : The number of filters in the second convolutional layer
+- kernel_size_2 = (3, 3) : The shape of the kernel in the second convolutional layer
+- activation_type = 'relu' : The activation type for the two convolutional layers and first dense layer
+- dense_layer_size = 10 : The size of the last two dense layers

+### Artist

+Currently available options:
+- DefaultArtist()
+- PlottingArtist()